 Shared ownership lets the couples take the tent out individually for more glamorous trips, but they can also go together, bond with each other and have a good group time.

-Removable or Fixed Dividers: Which Is Better?
+Fixed or Removable Room Dividers: Which Is Better?

 Fixed dividers make the tent feel more like a cabin tent and can create a sense of enhanced privacy.
 However, they also make the tent trickier to set up as they stop the tent from being a simple and easy shape.